lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/4-avoid-breaking-changes.md

 - openapi-diff for the OpenAPI specification
 - The open source Confluent Schema Registry (supports JSON Schema, Avro, and protocol buffers) is capable of comparing newly uploaded versions for backward compatibility.

-The tool should allow you to fail a CI build if incompatible schemas are found, ensuring that your microservice won’t get deployed.
+The tool should allow you to fail a CI build if incompatible schemas are found, ensuring that your microservice won't get deployed.

 ### Semantic breakages